daudix/daudix.one/content/blog/2024-10-04-17th-year-review/index.md

 id = "113251181891066967"
 +++

 It's that time of year again, birthday (or as they say, cake day).
 Nothing exciting about it, as I'm just one year closer to the average life expectancy.
-Still, this year has been pretty interesting and I thought why not do a little year in review.
-Yes, not at the end of the year like everyone else, but who can stop me?
+Still, this year has been pretty good and interesting, so I thought why not do a little year in review.
+Yes, not at the end of the year like everyone else does, but who can stop me?
 This list only includes some non-routine stuff, you know what I mean.

 This year, I have:

-<small>Yes, I really spent some time sorting this list to make it look like a staircase.</small>

 - [Archived Gradience](@/blog/2024-07-18-archiving-gradience/index.md)
 - [Got my first domain](@/blog/2024-06-25-my-first-domain/index.md)